ciscoheat/sveltekit-flash-message/README.md

 ## Multiple messages

-If you specify `App.PageData['flash']` as an array, the library will accomodate for that and will concatenate messages into the array instead of replacing them.
+If you specify `App.PageData['flash']` as an array, the library will accomodate for that and will concatenate messages into the array instead of replacing them, suitable for toast notifications.
 But if you want to always clear the previous messages, set the `clearArray` option to `true`.

 ```typescript
 const messages = initFlash(page, {